 The game itself was okay taken on its own merits with an overhead flying game which was titled Rubbish Man, a Breakout clone called Pete's Pimple with the pimple as the ball and a zombie chasing game for Tom Thug.
 Yes, really.
 As a licenced product it had very little to tie itself in with the comic.
 The overall theme was that by playing the three mini-games you'd collect panels of comic strip and as Uncle Pigg you'd put these into place, up against a time limit to play all this and get it to the printers.
 As you can see it wasn't the best thought out of tie-ins and no one who worked on the comic had any input into the game, with the humour sorely lost in translation.
 Still, as a game in its own right it seemed to do well at the time critically, garnering respectable 7 or 8 out of 10 scores, and even full marks in Computer & Video Games magazine!

 You can read a review of the Commodore version from Zzap!64 magazine right here.
 Make sure to click to the next page for a couple more opinions on the game.

-More screenshots of this version are also available on the Lemon 64 website's page for the game.
+More screenshots, albeit it over-pixelised ones, of this version are also available on the Lemon 64 website's page for the game.

 So to celebrate, Crash magazine did an extended preview and arranged to have a specially commissioned comic to give away free.
 First up, the preview in the magazine itself.